corda/corda-docs-portal/content/en/apps/payments/send-payments.md

     parent: "payments"
     name: Deploy a local payments network
 title: Deploy a local payments network
-weight: 300
+weight: 200
 ---

-You can use the Corda Payments Technical Preview to locally replicate payments in a live environment.
+You can use the Corda Payments Technical Preview to locally replicate payments in a live environment. the fastest way to do this is to use the Corda Payments sample CorDapps.

 By following this guide, you can: